 The child minder is effective in managing her own time and has a wide range of skills to provide a home-based child care service.
-She plans activities responsively to ensure that children's needs are always met in a timely manner and the calm and relaxed care environment has a positive impact on the children's mood and their interactions.
+She plans activities responsively to ensure that children's needs are always met in a timely manner.
+The calm and relaxed care environment has a positive impact on the children's mood and their interactions.
 There are contingency plans in place to deal with emergencies.
 The child minder has strong links with other local childminders who have a reciprocal agreement in place to help should it become necessary.
-The child minder and members of her household have current Disclosure and Barring checks in place.
+The child minder and members of her household have current Disclosure and Barring Service (DBS) checks in place.
 Safeguarding hygiene and first aid training was up to date.
-The child minder is keen to review her own training needs and develop her knowledge and regularly checks if there are any courses she can attend which may help to improve her service.

-The service is well organized and this has a positive impact of children's experiences.
+The service is well organized and this has a positive impact on children's experiences.